 Churning by Hand

-- Mix the custard, cream and blackcurrant puree together and pour into a large freezer-proof bowl.
-Cover and put it in the freezer for 1-1 ½ hours until beginning to freeze around the edge
+- Put the ice cream base into a freezer-proof bowl.
+Cover and put it in the freezer for 1-1 ½ hours until beginning to freeze around the edges.

-- Remove from the freezer and use electric beaters to beat the ice cream until the ice crystals are uniform.
-Cover and place back in the freezer
+- Remove from the freezer and beat with electric beaters until the ice crystals are even in texture.
+Cover and return to the freezer.

-- Also, ensure the fruit purée and custard base are both sufficiently chilled (minimum 4 hours but preferably overnight).
-Adding warm/ room temperature mixtures to the churner will reduce the machine’s ability to freeze the mixture
+- Ensure both the fruit purée and custard base are thoroughly chilled – ideally overnight, but a minimum of 4 hours.
+Adding warm or room temperature mixtures to the ice cream machine will reduce its ability to churn effectively.

-- Put the container that you intend to store the churned ice cream in into the freezer before churning begins.
-It’s better to put freshly churned ice cream into a chilled container rather than one at room temperature as the ice cream will melt less
+- Place the container you’ll be storing the churned ice cream in the freezer before you start churning.
+Transferring freshly churned ice cream into a chilled container helps prevent melting.

-- Cover the top of the ice cream with parchment before transferring to the freezer to help stop ice crystals from forming in the top
+- Cover the surface of the ice cream with parchment before freezing.
+This helps to minimise ice crystal formation on top.

 Blackcurrants are notoriously tart and require ample sugar to turn them into an edible delight.
 For this reason, substituting an alternative fruit is not recommended – few fruits need quite so much sugar as blackcurrants do to make them enjoyable.
 You’d be better off hunting out a recipe designed specifically for the fruit you want to use.